dynastymasra/gochill/README.md

 # Rationale

-This library should be only for building logging data structure, it means for now, this library not do anything that print the message to `stdout`.
+This library should be only for building logging data structure and print it using stdout or stderr.

 # Environment Variable